dremotion/Embedded-Software-Classroom/README.md

 ## About Me
 My name is Priyank Agarwal, and I'm an Embedded Software Engineer.
 But I wasn't the same always.
 I started my career as a Customer Support Associate at Amazon.
 It is only when I had a need for a job in Embedded Systems, I searched for guidance.
 Once I gained the skills, I got my first job at a very cool startup.
 [My LinkedIn Profile][28]\
-If I could do it, with right guidance and support, I believe anyone can.\
+If I could do it, with right guidance and support I believe anyone can.\
 The classroom can help you with the right path but for motivation you'll have to do some introspection.